Things to keep in mind

 debugPrint('ADD USER TRIM DOWN: $userJson');

-final User user = User.fromJson(userJson);
+final user = User.fromJson(userJson);

 }